ENGLISH 151: Reading and Composition (1B)

 Waitlist & Add Codes

 There are only 28 spots in the course, so register as early as possible.
-It is one of the only online ENGL 1B courses being offered in the State of California during summer 2013.
+(I will not go above this course cap for any reason, so please do not ask me to make an exception for you.)
+It is one of few online ENGL 1B courses being offered in the State of California during summer 2014.
 The competition for spots is very stiff.
 It is unlikely that you will secure a spot in the course, unless you register before the class begins.

--Sheila Cooper and Rosemary Patton, Writing Logically, Thinking Critically, Seventh Edition (Pearson Longman) ISBN 978-0-205-11912-7.
-(Be sure to get the 7th edition; please do not purchase the 6th, since it does not contain all the material we will need for this course and for the Midterm Exam.)
-You must have a course textbook to take this course.
-It is your responsibility to ensure you have the correct edition of the text by the first day of class.
+You must have a text bundle with access code to take this course.
+It is your responsibility to ensure you have the correct bundle of the text by the first day of class.
 Plan your book purchases or rentals in advance of the start of the summer session, as you will not have time to wait for shipments once the course begins.

--Diana Hacker, A Writer's Reference for Online Learners, 7E, Seventh Edition, (Bedford/St. Martin's) ISBN 9780312551995 (Please use a writer’s reference with the new MLA 2009-2010 updates, if you do not choose to use the text I recommend.
-Don’t spend your money on older editions, as they are out-of-date and you will not be able to participate in buy-backs.)
+Diana Hacker, A Writer's Reference for Online Learners, 7E, Seventh Edition, (Bedford/St. Martin's) ISBN 9780312551995 (Please use this one with the new MLA 2010 updates.
+Don’t spend your money on any other editions, as they are out-of-date and you will not be able to participate in buy-backs.)

 What To Do When You First Access The Course Online